Explore health content from A to Z.

 Saline sprays, rinses, and gels

-NOTE: Talk to your healthcare provider or pharmacist about the possible side effects and drug or food interactions of any medication you take.
-For your safety, let your doctor know if you are taking any other medications or have any known health problems.
+NOTE: Talk to your health care provider or pharmacist about the possible side effects and drug or food interactions of any medication you take.

 Nasal sprays must be used the right way to be effective.
 Be sure to do the following: